mateuspada/thevelops-test-front/README.md

 Start the API (thevelops-test-back) before run this project.

-To start the project, just use the NPM command - npm start.
+To run, you can just download the dependencies with NPM - npm install - and start the server - npm start.

 I decided to use JWT, and I'm storing it in the local browser storage.